uxlfoundation/oneAPI-spec/source/elements/oneDPL/source/parallel_api/iterators.rst

 Example
 ^^^^^^^

-The following example shows how to define a ADL overload for a simple user defined iterator.
-It also shows an example for a more complicated case which uses a hidden friend to provide the ADL overload within the definition of the iterator.
+The following example shows how to define a customization for `is_device_accessible_content_iterator` trait for a simple user defined iterator.
+It also shows a more complicated example where the customization is defined as a hidden friend of the iterator class.

 .. code:: cpp